-- The C-PACE Financing amount shall adhere to the requirements described in Section 4.4 below. - ECMs must be permanently affixed to the Real Property, and the Property Owner must leave the improvements with, affixed or attached to the property during the term of the C-PACE Statement of Levy and Lien Agreement. - ECMs must be supported by a survey of the existing (or, in the case of new construction, expected) water and/or energy usage and a calculation of the expected financial and energy/water savings and/or generation to be realized following installation of the approved C-PACE Project (see additional details in Section 4.3 below).
+ECMs must be supported by a survey of the existing (or, in the case of new construction, expected) water and/or energy usage and a calculation of the expected financial and energy/water savings and/or generation to be realized following installation of the approved C-PACE Project (see additional details in Section 4.3 below).
 Examples of eligible ECMs may be found in a list in Appendix C of these Program Guidelines.
-This list of ECMs is not exhaustive, and contractors and Property Owners are encouraged to propose ECMs not included in the list that permanently reduce energy and/or water consumption. - Project ECMs must meet one of the following criteria: - Measures listed in Pennsylvania's Public Utility Commission's Technical Resource Manual - Measures listed in the NYSERDA's Technical Resource Manual - Measures identified as being eligible for utility incentive programs - Energy efficiency products certified by Energy Star that are permanently affixed to the land or building - Products on the list of Energy Efficient Equipment published by the Consortium for Energy Efficiency, Inc. - Energy efficiency products certified by the Federal Energy Management Program - Achieve an energy and/or water reduction for a single ECM or group of ECMs above baseline - A renewable energy generation project - Stormwater management projects that meet the definitions of Energy Efficient Improvement or Water Conservation Project - Other measures not identified by one of the above listed standards and approved by the Program Administrator.
+This list of ECMs is not exhaustive, and contractors and Property Owners are encouraged to propose ECMs not included in the list that permanently reduce energy and/or water consumption.

+- Project ECMs must meet one of the following criteria: - Measures listed in Pennsylvania's Public Utility Commission's Technical Resource Manual - Measures listed in the NYSERDA's Technical Resource Manual - Measures identified as being eligible for utility incentive programs - Energy efficiency products certified by Energy Star that are permanently affixed to the land or building - Products on the list of Energy Efficient Equipment published by the Consortium for Energy Efficiency, Inc. - Energy efficiency products certified by the Federal Energy Management Program - Achieve an energy and/or water reduction for a single ECM or group of ECMs above baseline - A renewable energy generation project - Other measures not identified by one of the above listed standards and approved by the Program Administrator. - C-PACE Projects may qualify for and receive additional rebates and incentives from Electric Distribution Companies (EDCs) through the Act 129 Energy Efficiency and Conservation program, water conservation programs and other sources.
+Applicants are encouraged to obtain all applicable government, utility provider or manufacturer rebates.